ethereum-optimism/specs/specs/interop/supervisor_api.md

 ### `interop_crossUnsafe`

-Returns the latest `cross-unsafe` block in the canonical chain of the indexer, up to and including the specified `maxBlockNumber`.
+Returns the latest `cross-unsafe` block in the canonical chain of the supervisor, up to and including the specified `maxBlockNumber`.
 This can be used by sequencers or verifiers to determine when blocks on their chain have met all cross-chain dependencies.
 For example, batchers may avoid posting batch data for transactions that have unsatisfied cross-chain dependencies.

-As the indexer and caller may have different local views of the chain, e.g. because a reorg has not yet been processed, callers MUST confirm that the returned block is canonical in their local view of the chain.
+As the supervisor and caller may have different local views of the chain, e.g. because a reorg has not yet been processed, callers MUST confirm that the returned block is canonical in their local view of the chain.
 Callers MAY retry the query with a lower `maxBlockNumber` if the returned block is non-canonical.

-Indexers SHOULD consider calls where `maxBlockNumber` is ahead of their current `unsafe` head for a chain to be a signal that additional blocks may be available to be indexed.
-However, indexers MUST eventually index available blocks even if `interop_crossUnsafe` is not called.
+Supervisors SHOULD consider calls where `maxBlockNumber` is ahead of their current `unsafe` head for a chain to be a signal that additional blocks may be available to be indexed.
+However, supervisors MUST eventually index available blocks even if `interop_crossUnsafe` is not called.

 #### Parameters